isrusin/CBcalc/README.md

 __ID__ is a sequence name, __Site__ is a target word (or pattern), __No__ is a number of word occurrences in the sequence, __Xe__ is the expected number of word occurrences estimated with method X, __Xr__ is the ratio of No to Xe, __Total__ is very like sequence length but corrected by word length (the sequence is treated as a linear one).
 Number and order of Xe and Xr columns are determined by the METHODS section of input arguments.

 ## Web-interface
-For single sequence requests you could use [web-interface](http://mouse.belozersky.msu.ru/tools/cbcalc).
+[Web-interface](http://mouse.belozersky.msu.ru/tools/cbcalc) could be used for single sequence requests.

 ## Requirements
 * Python 2.7